Learn How to Live a Happy Life & Approach Each Day with a Positive Attitude.

 Life is not merely being alive, but being well

 —Marcus Valerius Latin poet/author

-If I were to ask you what your dash will stand for, what would you say?
+If I were to ask you what your dash will stand for, beyond the loving words of your immediate family, what would you say?
 What significant event, purpose, effect, or deed would your lasting impression on the world represent?
 If you were on trial in a court of law and needed to justify your right to stay in your chosen country of residence by providing evidence of your good deeds and contributions, would you have enough evidence?
 Or would we find you lacking?
 What significance or purpose is there to your being on this earth?

 When you settled into your current job, relationship, home, marriage, routine, or lifestyle, did you gain weight?
 Over 60 percent of couples gain at least thirty pounds after settling into marriage and family life.
 Did you reason that your weight gain was from bearing children, the stress of work, the pressure of a mortgage, two car payments, dental bills, or a health condition?

 Were you designed for a greater life, but are too busy to have one?
 Do you think greatness is only for the talented, the chosen, the lucky few?
 Do you sometimes wonder what if?
 What if I had gone to school instead of getting pregnant?
 What if I had married that girl?
 What if I had moved to that other state?
 What if I had started a business?
 What if I had traveled more before settling down?
 What if I had never had kids?
 What if I had stayed in school instead of dropping out?

 If you were to introduce yourself to me for the first time, you would likely tell me your name, your age, your status in your family, the number of children you have and their ages and genders, the city you live in, something about your pets or hobbies, and what you do for a living.